Amidst cuts in funding to social care and welfare schemes, a private school in Wales has developed UK’s first wheelchair mobility training facility.

 Luke recalls a trip to Cardiff Museum, “We were going across the road, the traffic light system is so short that a lot of our students could cross in time.
 One student, in particular, had to repeatedly reposition his hand after going over the curb.
 By the time he could put it back on the lights had already changed.
 He had to repeat this about.”

-Ella Marie Rees, 15, Morgan Powell, 14 and Jac Skyrme,18 along with Callum used my visit as an opportunity to sneak out of their regular class and was brimming with confidence about displaying their newly practiced skills.
+Ella Marie Rees, 15, Morgan Powell, 14, and Jac Skyrme, 18 along with Callum used my visit as an opportunity to skip out on their regular classes and was brimming with excitement about showcasing their newly practiced skills.

 What is the facility all about?

 The chairs used by these kids are quite complex pieces of machinery and most of them are not aware of or have no practice using the more niche facilities that may come with it.

 The driving school provides an appropriate and safe environment for them to learn to control their vehicle and get acquainted with the variety of terrains that they might face.

 “That’s why we have the bumpy road, speed bump, and curb climber, just to get the students used to different textures and obstacles they may face.
 With practice, they will maintain better contact with their controls and learn techniques that work best for them,” says Luke.